-- 1. International Mechanical Code: 2009 version, sections 504 and 913. - 2.
-National Fuel Gas Code. - 3.
-UL 2158 Electric Clothes Dryer Standard references venting requirements. - 4.
+- International Mechanical Code: In the 2000 version, sections 504 and 913. - 2.
+International Fuel Gas Code: In the 2003 version, section 614. - 3.
+UL 2158 Electric Clothes Dryer Standard references venting requirements in paragraph 7.3. - 4.
 ANSI Z21.5.1 Gas Clothes Dryers. - 5.
 Other sections of these codes may also apply to multi-dryer vent systems.

 There are other codes requiring dryers to be exhausted when installed in confined spaces where specified clearances from combustible surfaces cannot be met.
-See the Installation Instructions for the specific dryer model being used or considered for spacing requirements.
+See the Installation Instructions that came with your dryer for spacing requirements.
 Local codes and ordinances that exist must also be met.
 Consult your local building inspector for more information.